swe-students-fall2025/1-specification-superawesome_group/README.md

 4. Following up with people met at events is inconvenient, as existing apps lack a clear way to keep track of past connections.

 ## Product Vision Statement

-Our app helps people of all ages connect through local events and spontaneous activities by offering smart recommendations, easy event creation, and simple ways to maintain new friendships.
+Our product empowers people who seek social connection to quickly discover and join nearby people and events, making it easy to expand their network and engage in meaningful interactions.

 ## User Requirements